Equality Health Foundation Sponsors Well-Child & Back to School Drives

 PHOENIX, Aug.
 17, 2023 /PRNewswire-PRWeb/ -- Equality Health Foundation, in partnership with Mercy Care, UnitedHealthcare, Aetna, Arizona Department of Health Services, and community partners distributed over 3,600 backpacks, school supplies and health and well-being resources to students in advance of the new school year.
 Pediatric primary care practices in Arizona and Texas participated in the drive, helping to prepare students for a healthy and prosperous academic year.

-"In order to reach their full potential, students need to have equal access to comprehensive health care and well-being resources," said TomAs LeSn, Equality Health Foundation President.
+"In order to reach their full potential, students need to have equal access to comprehensive health care and well-being resources," said Tomás León, Equality Health Foundation President.
 "In addition to their annual well-child visits, children in our community need school supplies, backpacks and other essentials for a successful school year."

 Equality Health Foundation is a nonprofit organization that aims to level the healthcare playing field in culturally diverse and underserved communities.
 The organization works to expand access to care, accelerate health education, and eliminate healthcare inequalities.